What Are The Dangers Of Attention-Seeking Behavior?

 Needing to feel indispensable

-A person with attention-seeking tendencies may find validation by making themselves seem indispensable.
+A person who engages in attention-seeking behavior may try to find validation by making themselves seem indispensable.
 They may need to be needed and crave the attention that comes with being important and at the center of everything.

 Frequently fishing for compliments